BukhosiDube/Debate-Motion-Generator/README.md

 The skeleton of a project intended to create a large language model that will create motions/topics for debates.
 It includes a web scraper, which collects data by scraping websites to collect debate motions.
 It also includes an implementation of the transformer architecture as well as a training script.

-In order to run the training program download these packages:
+In order to run the training program download these packages: pip -q install trl pip -q install peft pip -q install torch pip -q install datasets pip -q install transformers
-"pip -q install trl/n"
-"pip -q install peft/n"
-pip -q install torch
-pip -q install datasets
-pip -q install transformers